A - Z Waste Guide

 Most printer and toner cartridges can be recycled via Digital Technologies.
 If DT already change the toner on your printer for you, they will take empty cartridges away with them.
 There are also drop off points for cartridges from other printers and copiers.
 These are in the following locations:

-- City: 64 Terrace Royal Basement (DT offices).
+- City Campus - 64 Terrace Royal Basement DT offices.
 Either drop off or send via internal mail marked as "Toner Recycling"

-- Clifton: Catalysis Research Centre (DT offices).
+- Clifton Campus - New Hall Block DT offices.
 Either drop off or send via internal mail marked as "Toner Recycling"

 No items.
 Please refer to other sections.